actuallyitsnathaniel/lightfeather-backend-challenge/readme.md

 # Lightfeather Back-End Challenge

+This back-end program exposes an API in order to retrieve a list of supervisors and submit personal information.

-This is an exclusively back-end application.
+It is an exclusively back-end application.
 In order to use it, some level of experience with an API-testing workspace is required.
 I recommend either [Insomnia](insomnia.rest) or [Postman](https://www.postman.com/).
 </br>

 ## Installation: